ocrmypdf/OCRmyPDF/docs/installation.md

 legacy hOCR-based renderer.
 Install with: `pip install fpdf2 uharfbuzz`

 **fonts-noto** (or an equivalent comprehensive font package) is recommended for proper text rendering, especially for non-Latin scripts.
-On Debian/Ubuntu:
+OCRmyPDF bundles a Latin font only, and discovers the rest from the fonts installed on your system.

+- Debian/Ubuntu: `apt install fonts-noto`
-`apt install fonts-noto`.
-On Fedora: `dnf install google-noto-fonts-common`.
+- Fedora: `dnf install google-noto-fonts-all`
-On macOS with Homebrew: `brew install font-noto`.
+- macOS with Homebrew: Homebrew has no single Noto package; each family is a separate cask.
+Install at least
+  `brew install --cask font-noto-sans font-noto-serif`, plus a cask per additional script you OCR, for example
+  `brew install --cask font-noto-sans-arabic font-noto-sans-cjk`.
+Run `brew search font-noto` to list them all.

+If OCRmyPDF warns that no installed font has glyphs for some of the text, the message names the characters it could not render, for example `'Ꮳ' U+13E3 CHEROKEE LETTER TSA`.
+Install the Noto font for that script — here, `fonts-noto-core` on Debian or `font-noto-sans-cherokee` on Homebrew.
+The text layer remains searchable and copyable either way; only its appearance when highlighted in a PDF viewer is affected.

 **pypdfium2**, if present, provides fast PDF page rasterization using the pdfium library (the same library used by Google Chrome).
 It is